FarragoFiction/SBURBSimulator/javascripts/v2.0/README.txt

 Goals:

+WAITWAITWAIT hold the phone.
+Do I need NEW SCENES, or do I just need to add a RENDER METHOD to old scenes that is optionally called.

+I have been a foold (though not much of one 'cause it didn't start yet).
+If I make new scenes, I have 2x debug COMBO.
+I don't want that.
+Nobody wants that.
+If I use exactly the same scenes with a render method, then everything is great.
+Debug once, run twice.

 Let Users enter names for players, just like in Homestuck. (and apparently hunger games simulator)

 Write a new scenario controller.
 Write new scenes and scene controller.
 Keep as much of